 Leaking PHI To Unauthorized Parties

 Connected with the last violation, leaking the PHI is a major HIPAA violation that can cause you a penalty worth $50,000 at least.
-If you do want to share the PHI, for instance, for gathering patient testimonials for your medical site, you must always get the patient’s consent and get it in the record for legal purposes.
+If you do want to share the PHI, for instance, for gathering patient testimonials for medical website, you must always get the patient’s consent and get it in the record for legal purposes.
 If you choose to opt for unauthorized ways to displaying the PHI, it will be considered as leaking the patient data and violating one of the most serious HIPAA violations.

 What To Do If You Violate A HIPAA Compliance